01386 833050

 If not already attached now you can attach the throatlatch on the left-hand side.

 Your bridle is almost complete.
-Once the bit has been attached, you can now fasten the reins.
+Once the bit has been attached, the 6th and final step is to fasten the reins.
 The reins in our example have billets and these face inwards.
 Attach the reins to either side of the Eggbutt bit D rings.

 Hold the bridle and reins up and once you are happy with the symmetry you can tuck all the keepers in.
 As discussed if this is a new bridle, and you haven’t put the bridle on a horse or pony before, don’t worry about tucking the keepers in until you are happy with the fit.